a-jone5/ddspWQ/README.md

   - `helper_dets` helps you find the codes for the determinands you are interested in
+  - `helper_smpt_type` helps you find the codes for the different sampling point types

 - `fetch` functions are designed to pull data via the ddspwqa API